Before forking out for heated gear, it’s worth seeing just how warm you can get using tried and true “analogue” methods.

-Premium balaclavas will have highly breathable mesh panels around the scalp to keep you comfortable.
+Premium balaclavas have highly breathable mesh panels around the scalp to keep you comfortable.
 Some will include these panels over the ears to avoid interfering with the sound from your speakers.

 Flat-stitched seams help you avoid the ‘red lines’ on the face that are a feature of most riders in winter.

-Though, lots of veterans will tell you, ‘If your balaclava isn’t comfortable, try turning it inside out.”
+Many veterans will tell you, ‘If your balaclava isn’t comfortable, try turning it inside out.”